-This update to the LA River Master Plan, completed in 2022, was initiated by the LA County Board of Supervisors and led by LA County Public Works.
-The creation of the plan was informed by numerous departments within LA County as well as municipalities, organizations, and individuals that served on the Steering Committee and Subcommittees.
+This update to the LA River Master Plan was initiated by the LA County Board of Supervisors and led by LA County Public Works.
+The creation of the plan was supported by numerous departments within LA County as well as municipalities, organizations, and individuals that served on the Steering Committee and Subcommittees.